-Last week we explained why an automotive business owners should make a shift in their marketing efforts and start speaking to millennials.
+Last week we explained why automotive business owners should make a shift in their marketing efforts and start speaking to Millennials.
 Today we’ve wrapped up a couple of inspiring stories you may find useful for your automotive business.

 One of our most interesting and inspiring clients ever was an auto repair shop that was started and run by a woman.

 It’s not that this lady didn’t have anything else to do in her life when she decided to start an automotive shop.
 She was already a successful woman with an aspiring career.

 But one day she got tired of technicians treating her like a child whenever she went to a car service.
 And she decided to open her own women-friendly car service.
 She even enrolled in a course and became a certified technician herself.